Master Network and DNS troubleshooting and resolve issues with ease!

 Steps to update or reset DNS settings:

-2. Click on Network and Sharing Centre > Change adapter settings to the left:
+2. Click on Network and Sharing Center > Change adapter settings to the left:

 4. Scroll down and double-click on Internet Protocol Version 4 (TCP/IPv4). > Select Use the following DNS server addresses.